didier-durand/qstensils/README.md

 We currently provide the following utilities:
 1. [q_list_applications](doc/q_list_applications.md) to inventory the applications existing in a given AWS account.
-The returned json structure details the various components (indices, data source, retrievers, etc.) of those applications
+The returned json structure details the various components (indices, data source, retrievers, etc.) of those Amazon Q applications.
-2. [q_list_documents](doc/q_list_documents.md) to list all the documents of a Q index and get all their associated metadata, in particular their status.
+2. [q_list_documents](doc/q_list_documents.md) to list all the documents of an Amazon Q index and get all their associated metadata, in particular their status.
 The returned list can be filtered (via inclusion or exclusion) to return only a fraction of those documents for example based on their indexing status.
-3. [q_list_conversations](doc/q_list_conversations.md) to obtain all list of all past conversations with a given application user as remembered by Q
+3. [q_list_conversations](doc/q_list_conversations.md) to obtain all list of all past conversations between a given application and a user as remembered by Amazon Q.
 4. [q_chat](doc/q_chat.md) to be able to script conversations with the assistant of Amazon Q.

 All those scripts return json structures that can be further processed in [shell pipelines](https://en.wikipedia.org/wiki/Pipeline_(Unix)) with various utilities